CUYAHOGA PROBATE COURT

 Submitting the required documents does not guarantee approval of the Estate Account.
 All forms must be typed or legibly printed (clear, readable text) in black or blue ink.

-An Application to Extend Administration (Form 13.8) must be filed if the fiduciary seeks to extend the administration of the estate beyond six (6) months.
-The Inventory and Appraisal must be filed prior to the Application to Extend Administration and filing the required six (6) month Account can be waived if the fiduciary files an Application to Extend Administration.
+The only time an Application to Extend Administration (Form 13.8) may be filed is to waive the filing of the six (6) month account.
+The Inventory and Appraisal must be filed prior to the Application to Extend Administration.
+Filing the Application to Extend Administration defers the account filing requirement to thirteen (13) months from appointment.
 DO NOT FILE A STATUS REPORT WITH AN APPLICATION TO EXTEND ADMINISTRATION.
+DO NOT FILE A WAIVER OF PARTIAL ACCOUNT WITH AN APPLICATION TO EXTEND ADMINISTRATION.

 Checklist for Filing Partial Accounts